OHI-Science/OHI-website/content/news/raster_to_terra.md

 raster|terra|Use
 --------|-------|---
 raster()|rast()|Rasterize a spatial file (such as a `.tif` or a spatial dataframe) into a rasterLayer (for the `raster` package) or `spatRaster` (for the `terra` package) stack()|rast(), c()|Create raster stack to execute calculations across layers. `terra::rast()` is a more broadly applicable function since it can detect the quantity of `spatRasters` present as `.tif` files in a directory, then automatically stacks them.
-Alternatively, if the files have already been read in as `spatRasters`, use `c()` to stack them and assign and assign the stack to a new object name. calc()|app(), lapp(), focal(), etc.|Execute a function across a raster or raster stack. `terra` has multiple functions with varying degrees of flexibility depending on if the function is applied across layers, and if the same function is applied to each layer. resample()|resample()|Convert the origin and/or resolution of a raster to that of another.
+Alternatively, if the files have already been read in as `spatRasters`, use `c()` to stack them and assign the stack to a new object name. calc()|app(), lapp(), focal(), etc.|Execute a function across a raster or raster stack. `terra` has multiple functions with varying degrees of flexibility depending on if the function is applied across layers, and if the same function is applied to each layer. resample()|resample()|Convert the origin and/or resolution of a raster to that of another.
 For example, you might want to add two rasters, but need to convert the first raster from a resolution of 0.5 degrees to 0.01 degrees to match the higher resolution of the second raster. extract()|extract()|Pull values from a raster object where they intersect the locations of another spatial object, such as points that fall within polygons.
 For `raster()`, the spatial objects can be points, lines, and polygons.
 For `terra`, the second spatial object must be a vector or matrix/dataframe of coordinates.
 For example, the spatial object from which we are extracting is a geometry columns of polygons, the user cannot input the entire spatial dataframe, but rather needs to vectorize the geometry column of the polygons using `terra::vect()` then input that object into `terra::extract()`.